Jacobjeevan/Reddit-Gild-Predictor/docs/Plan.md

 ## Plan:

-Two models: One with one hot encoded and the other with ordinal (since each gilding is better Try gradient boosting.
+Two models: One with one hot encoded and the other with ordinal (since each gilding is better than the previous, i.e. silver better than none and gold better than silver).

+Try gradient boosting for experimentation and as a learning experience.
+Implement the model on a larger dataset from r/datasets.

 ### Step 1: Choose subreddit to scrape data from:

 We chose 'r/gaming' for scraping the data.
 This is because of its popularity (4th in terms of subscriber count, Redditlist.com, April 2020) and our own familiarity with the subreddit.

-We also theorized that a popular subreddit would be more likely to have more comments (and thus, more gilded comments).
+We also theorized that a popular subreddit would be more likely to have more comments and thus, more gilded comments.
 Based on initial scraping tests, we decided on scraping for ~week (or till collecting more then 500k comments).

+Update: We have since decided to continue scraping (more than a million records now).

 ### Step 2: Extract the data